 Please let us know through our contact form if you need assistance with the map.

 This year, we have several versions of the poster to allow for the proper size for different countries and for libraries that might hold their event on a different date.

-The PDF version of these posters allow you to add custom text for your specific library and event.
+The PDF version of these posters allows you to add custom text to your specific library and event.
 Leave them blank if you want white space, or type your own event details into the PDF before printing it.